redstrate/Kawari/doc/src/tips.md

 It's possible to import existing characters from the retail server using [Auracite](https://auracite.xiv.zone).
 You can upload the backup ZIP on the account management page.

 This feature is still a work-in-progress, and not all data is imported yet.

+## Legacy Mark/Tattoo

+This is currently only possible by manually editing the database.

+1. Open the database and find the row in the `character_data` table you want to edit.
+2. Look at the `chara_make` column, this is where you'll find JSON.
+You can copy this to a text editor so it's easier to work with.
+3. Go to the thirteenth value of the first array, that is the character's facial features.
+(If you have no facial features selected, this value would be zero.)
+4. We need to set the left-most bit.
+For example: if you don't care about any other facial feature, set this value to 128.